Primality proving using elliptic curves with complex multiplication by imaginary quadratic fields of class number three: Introduction

 In this paper, we solve this problem in the case that the class number is three.
-Our method is based on the framework of Abatzoglou et al. and can be applied to any imaginary quadratic field of class number three.
-As the framework of Abatzoglou et al., we can obtain a primality proving algorithm for a special sequence of integers to which the $n\pm 1$ algorithms can not be applied if we use an imaginary quadratic field in which $2$ splits.
+Our method is based on the framework of Abatzoglou et al. and can be applied to any imaginary quadratic field of class number three in which $2$ splits.
+As in the framework of Abatzoglou et al., we can obtain a primality proving algorithm for a special sequence of integers to which the $n\pm 1$ algorithms cannot be applied.